njlindsey/njlindsey.github.io/index.md

 [2016-Apr-15]  Nate presented a white paper on DAS at the Cascadia Offshore Earthquake Early Warning Conference [2016-Dec-13]  Nate presented on DAS earthquake observations at the AGU Fall Meeting in San Francisco [2016-Sep-15]  Nate wrapped up the permafrost thaw experiment in Fairbanks, Alaska...>10 cm of subsidence from 2 months!
-[2015-Aug-20]  Nate wrapped up the field season in Fairbanks, Alaska